frederic-perez/AmE-dictionary/data/dictionary.md

 __fretful__ :two::hammer:
 __frets__ _n_ _He pressed the bottle neck down on the frets of the guitar._
 __fretwork__
+__Freudian slip__ _idiom_ Any inadvertent verbal or written mistake that reveals, or can be construed as revealing, an unconscious or repressed intention, belief, thought, attitude, etc.
 __friction__ _The coefficient of friction._
 __Friday__ :mega: /'fraIdi, -deI/
 __frieze__ _n_